xaukael/ffs/README.md

 Updates

+1.11.6

+  - All @ fields get refreshed when an actor updates.
+This should refresh any derrived fields.

 1.11.5
   - Fixed images not getting their size from fontSize if they happened to be caught in a refresh from updateActor hook